Contributed By Kiejman & Marembert

 Similarly, in case of appeal or opposition, the first President of the court may be asked to dismiss provisional enforcement if there is a serious plea for annulment or if it entails manifestly excessive consequences.

 The judge may also order the debtor to pay penalty payments in case of failure to pay (a penalty for each day of delay).

-If the debtor does not spontaneously adhere to the judgment, the creditor shall serve the decision by bailiff to his or her opponent.
-The bailiff may then proceed to various attachments provided for by the French Code of Civil Enforcement Procedures: the “saisie-attribution” enables the bailiff to seize the debtor’s available sums in his or her bank accounts; the “saisie sur salaire” allows the creditor to seize the debtor’s wages, that is, directly from the hands of the employer.
+If the debtor does not spontaneously adhere to the judgment, the creditor shall serve the decision by a bailiff to their opponent.
+Following this, the bailiff may proceed to various attachments provided for by the French code of civil enforcement procedures:

 The enforcement judge has jurisdiction to settle disputes relating to the enforcement of a court order.

-Appeal under French law allows for a re-examination of the case, both in fact and in law.
+Under French law, appeal allows for a re-examination of the case, both in fact and in law.

 Most first-degree decisions as well as regulatory authorities’ sanctions can be challenged by way of appeal.

-Representation by an attorney is compulsory before the Appeal Court.
+In most cases, representation by an attorney is compulsory before the appeal court.

 The parties have one month from the notification of the judgment to lodge an appeal.